amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       in synthesis (to my knowledge), the paper does not convince me that it is needed here.

-Please see above, in the initial 500 words of this reponse.
+See the main response at the top of this response.

 35 of the 48 symmetric benchmarks synthesized the same lenses as in the Synthesizing Bijective Lenses paper.
 4 of the benchmarks in Synthesizing